meduzen/canwe/README.md

 # Can We

-A directory of websites focused on browsers data usage.
+A collection of websites focused on browsers usage and features.

 ## I’d like to propose a _SuperCanSomething website_